 (Reproduced with kind permission of T. Bliss)

 The music room is one of the most lavish rooms at Nanteos with its Italian Aesop’s Fable fireplace and ceiling depicting the four seasons entwined with musical instruments.
 The mirrored walls enhance the decoration of the room.
 A Broadwood grand piano sat proudly in the music room for over a century.
 When George Powell purchased the piano he wrote to his father stating that no one was to tamper with it until he arrived at Nanteos.
-He practiced for his many public appearances with his special Broadwood.
+He practiced for hours for his public appearances with his special Broadwood.
 He had many famous musicians and poets as friends, including Wagner, whom George visited in German, but sadly Wagner never visited Nanteos.

-Guests visiting the Powells at Nanteos were received in the morning room.
+Guests visiting the Powells at Nanteos were received in the morning room on the ground floor.
 Once a year the century old wallpaper was washed with bread containing no yeast.
-There are a few marks on the marble surround of the fireplace, there are a few marks that day be seen today.
-The story is that a servant girl was tending the fire when the butler walked in and jokingly pretended he was going to shoot her with a gun he was holding from the collection in the next room.
+On the marble surround of the fireplace, there are a few marks that day be seen today.
+The story is that a servant girl was tending the fire when the butler walked in and jokingly pretended he was going to shoot her with a gun he was holding from the collection displayed in the next room.
 She screamed and fainted.
 As she fell, the gun went off and the shot scarred the marble.

-The largest room in the house is the dining room (41 feet x 22 feet).
+The largest room in the house is the dining room (41 feet x 22 feet) on the ground floor.
 During the hunt and on other special occasions the room would seat over 100 people.
 Many parties and fancy dress party were regularly held during the Powell’s time at Nanteos.

-The cellar is located on the lower ground level and is roughly the length of the morning room, entrance hall and study, 60 feet.
-There is evidence here of an older house suggesting that the Georgian mansion was built on the foundations of Neuadd Lawdden a previous house located on this spot.
-During the Powell time it was full of wine, spirits and beer all labelled in their compartments.
+The cellar is located on the lower ground level and is roughly the length of the morning room, entrance hall and study, 60 feet in length.
+There is evidence here of an older house in the cellar suggesting that the Georgian mansion was built on the foundations of Neuadd Lawdden a previous house located on this spot.
+During the Powell time the cellar was full of wine, spirits and beer all labelled in their compartments.
 Beer was brewed in the brewery which was located in the outer buidling.
-In later years they grew mushrooms in the damp, dark rooms.
+In later years they grew mushrooms in the damp, dark cellar.

 When the Powells went away or stayed at their London abode, it has been said that the servants held wild parties at Nanteos.
-The butler had the keys to the cellar, so the wine flowed!
-William Edward Powell got to hear of these parties and the key was confiscated.
+The butler George White held the keys to the cellar, so the wine flowed!
+William Edward Powell got to hear of these parties and the key was confiscated immediately.

 There was a peephole in the bathroom, on the first floor.
-The peephole was made in the inner door of the linen cupboard, which could be entered by another door in the corridor.
+The peephole was carved out in the inner door of the linen cupboard, which could be entered by another door in the corridor.
 Could the notorious Butler, George White, have made it?
 Employed at Nanteos during the mid 1800s, his time at Nanteos was certainly remembered.
-He is noted in the Welsh Gazette in 1905 for saying:
+It is noted in the Welsh Gazette of 1905, that George White stated:

 ‘Nanteos ale both strong and stale,